 We dove right in, dipping the yarn in the glue and then arranging it on the canvases.

-- We painted as we went instead of waiting for the glue to dry.
+And secondly, we painted as we went instead of waiting for the glue to dry.

 Jen used her fingers to apply and mix the paint, created a house scene.